Avril-Cui/61040-portfolio/assignments/pset2.md

 when:
     Request.viewAnalytics (shortUrl, user)
-    ShortUrlOwnership.authorize(shortUrl, user)
+    ShortUrlOwnership.authorize(resource: shortUrl, user) : (verified)
+        requires: verified is True

 then:
-    AnalyticsCounts.getCount(shortUrl): (count)
+    AnalyticsCounts.getCount(resource: shortUrl): (count)
 ```

+## Additional features
 Finally, we outline how each feature requests will get realized.

 ### Allowing users to choose their own short URLs
-We can achieve this by adding a new `registerCustom` sync, and a new action `verifySuffix` under NonceGeneration.
+We can achieve this by adding a new `registerCustom` sync, and a new action `customSuffix` under NonceGeneration to validate the user-inputted nonce before registration:
 ```
 // in NonceGeneration

 actions
-    customSuffix (context: Context, nonce: String)
+    customSuffix (context: Context, nonce: String): (verified: Boolean)
         requires: nonce is not already used by this context
-        effects: passes verification and add nonce to context
+        effects: passes verification, add nonce to context, return verified as True
 ```

 ```